Survey Studies in Reformed Theology

 4. send the Holy Spirit to apply that redemption to each one elected

-This means that those elected to life, and those foreordained to eternal death, were not chosen from among fallen men.
+This means that those elected to life, and foreordained to death, were not chosen from among fallen men.
 They were selected from among potentially creatable men.
 The supralapsarian claims that his view does the most honor to the complete and independent sovereignty of God.
-He points out that creation is for the purpose of bringing into existence those God had already foreordained to either life or death.
+He points out that creation is to bringing into existence those God had already foreordained to either life or death.
 He fears that if reprobation considered man’s guilt, then God’s decree becomes conditional and not self-determined.

 This view places the decrees to create, and to allow the fall, prior to the decree to elect.
-Those chosen for life are therefore the objects of grace alone, and are chosen from among the fallen race of guilty and undeserving men.
+Those chosen for life are the objects of grace, chosen from the fallen race of guilty and undeserving creatures.
 The reprobate are left to their condemnation and guilt.
 The logical order of the decrees is this:

 1. permit the fall of mankind